At West Coast Log Homes we source all of our logs from sustainably managed second-growth forests.

 At the heart of our craft is the Western Red Cedar tree; a character rich, stable, and long lasting wood well suited for the construction of log homes.
 West Coast Log Homes uses only the finest Western Red Cedar available.

-According to the Tree Center, natural oils in the wood not only produce a distinct aromatic fragrance, but also provide protection as a preservative, preventing decay and warding off insects.
+Natural oils in the wood not only produce a distinct aromatic fragrance, but also provide protection as a preservative, preventing decay and warding off insects.
 The tight, straight grain delivers resistance to warping and twisting, handles moisture extremely well and resists splitting.

 Cedar is free of pitch and resins, accepts a variety of finishes with ease and has exceptional insulation properties that far exceed most wood varieties.
 A lightweight, easy to handle and cost-effective material to transport, the wood has a richly textured grain that is accentuated by a range of warm, natural and luxurious color tones.
 Because of these quality combinations, cedar has always had the distinction of being a superior building material.